Interior Design and Pre-Architecture Program Retention and Outcomes

 |Cohort||Students||Graduated in 4 years|

 In accordance with the National Association of Colleges and Employers Standards and Protocols for First Destination Surveys, the University of New Haven’s Career Development Center uses a three-phase methodology to ascertain the employment and advanced education outcomes of each graduating class.
-The annual outcomes project is administered each summer to graduating classes at the one-year out and six-years out timeframes.
+The annual outcomes project is administered each summer to graduating classes at the six-months out, one-year out, and six-years out timeframes.

 The three-part methodology included: